 Additionally, research shows that increasing communication between couples that experience sexual function/dysfunction issues can help improve their sex lives.
 Open communication requires trust and support.

 A fulfilling sex life is essential to your mental, emotional, and physical wellbeing and can have wide-ranging health benefits like lower blood pressure, better heart health, stress reduction, better sleep, and can strengthen our sense of closeness and connection or intimacy.
 Nevertheless, sex can also be the source of stress, anxiety, and guilt, especially when dysfunction is involved; relationship problems, low self-esteem/confidence, and many other negative consequences can result from sexual dysfunction.

 It is important to remember that everyone gets sexual roadblocks from time to time.
 The ability to address the problem and talk about it is imperative to overcome those roadblocks.
 You need to take on an active role in your sexual health and your health care and seek out help if you need it.
 Even if it feels embarrassing to talk about.

-Nomina Wellness is dedicated to helping individuals improve their sexual health and wellbeing.
+Nomina Integrated Health is dedicated to helping individuals improve their sexual health and wellbeing.
 Our therapists offer guidance and support for those who are struggling with sexual function or dysfunction.
 If you are experiencing any problems in this area, please do not hesitate to contact us for assistance.